Hemlock Woolly Adelgid

 Allegan, Muskegon, Oceana, and Ottawa Counties Hemlock Woolly Adelgid Information:

-- NEW!
-Guidelines for homeowner treatments of hemlock trees infested with hemlock woolly adelgid - July 2017 - MSUE
+- Guidelines for homeowner treatments of hemlock trees infested with hemlock woolly adelgid - July 2017 - MSUE

 - Hemlock Woolly Adelgid in Michigan - Recommendations for Landowners - September 2016

 - Options for Protecting Hemlock Trees from Hemlock Woolly Adelgid - January 2017 - MSUE

 - Insecticide Application Limits for Treating Hemlock Woolly Adelgid - November 2018

 - Letter to Licensed Pesticide Application Businesses in Allegan, Kent, Muskegon, Oceana and Ottawa Counties